Fraye Arbeter Shtime: History

 Roman Lewis became the Fraye Arbeter Shtime's first editor after the British socialist Morris Winchevsky declined.
 Lewis was a regular contributor, conversant in both Yiddish and Russian, and a convincing speaker and fundraiser.
 After a short, six-month tenure, he left for the cloakmakers' union and socialists in late 1890.
 The second editor was the essayist and translator J. A. Maryson, one of the few Pioneers of Liberty to become proficient in English.
 Third was David Edelstadt, a buttonhole maker from Cincinnati and among the first Yiddish labor poets, having published in Varhayt and Der Morgenshtern.
 He left the editorship in late 1891 after contracting tuberculosis and moving west to seek a cure.
 He continued to send the newspaper his poems until his death a year later.
 Hillel Solotaroff and Moshe Katz, who would later translate anarchist classics, served as editors after that point.

 The paper's initial years of publication were dogged with financial issues.
 Foremost, the core audience—impoverished workers—had little money.
 The paper suspended printing during a typesetter wage dispute beginning in May 1892.
 Later that year, Alexander Berkman's prominent assassination attempt on Henry Clay Frick divided the movement, as some anarchists left the movement to denounce all forms of terrorism.
 As the wage dispute came to a close nearly a year later, the United States entered an economic depression, the Panic of 1893.
 By April 1894, the Fraye Arbeter Shtime group again stopped production, ending an era of Jewish anarchism as the Pioneers of Liberty and other groups waned or went defunct.
-In these dormant years, Fraye Arbeter Shtime editors assisted in the launch of the monthly Di Fraye Gezelshaft.
+In these dormant years, Fraye Arbeter Shtime editors assisted in the launch of the cultural monthly Di Fraye Gezelshaft.